tyrneh/options-implied-probability/TECHNICAL_README.md

 The process of generating the PDFs and CDFs is as follows:

 1. For an underlying asset, options data along the full range of strike prices are read from a CSV file to create a DataFrame.
 This gives us a table of strike prices along with the last price[^1] each option sold for
-2. Using the Black-Sholes formula, we convert strike prices into implied volatilities (IV)[^2].
+2. Using the chosen pricing model (Black-76 by default) we convert strike prices into implied volatilities (IV)[^2].
 IV are solved using either Newton's Method or Brent's root-finding algorithm, as specified by the `solver_method` argument.
 3. Using B-spline, we fit a curve-of-best-fit onto the resulting IVs over the full range of strike prices[^3].
 Thus, we have extracted a continuous model from discrete IV observations - this is called the volatility smile
-4. From the volatility smile, we use Black-Scholes to convert IVs back to prices.
+4. From the volatility smile, we use the same pricing model to convert IVs back to prices.
 Thus, we arrive at a continuous curve of options prices along the full range of strike prices
 5. From the continuous price curve, we use numerical differentiation to get the first derivative of prices.
 Then we numerically differentiate again to get the second derivative of prices.
 The second derivative of prices multiplied by a discount factor $\exp^{r*\uptau}$, results in the probability density function [^4]
 6. We can fit a KDE onto the resulting PDF, which in some cases will improve edge-behavior at very high or very low prices.
 This is specified by the argument `fit_kernal_pdf`
 7. Once we have the PDF, we can calculate the CDF